 Division of Rheumatology

-About the Unit of Rheumatology
+About the Division of Rheumatology

 Rheumatology is the field of research, education and care for diseases that affect the musculoskeletal system.
 These diseases are very common, and comprise both inflammatory disorders such as arthritis, myositis, systemic lupus erythematosus (SLE), Sjögren's syndrome etc, and non-inflammatory disorders such as osteoarthritis.

 Within the rheumatology field at Karolinska we are carrying out extensive research on the etiology, molecular pathogenesis, therapy and outcomes in several of the most severe chronic rheumatic inflammatory conditions such as rheumatoid arthritis (RA), myositis, Sjögren´s syndrome and systemic lupus erythematosus (SLE).
-The research is translational with several groups of independent but collaborating researchers working in our unit towards a common goal.
+The research is translational with several groups of independent but collaborating researchers working in our Division towards a common goal.

 Our strategy is to take advantage of the unique and large patient groups that we can follow over time in our clinic, and benefit from the contribution from patients in this research.
 This clinical outcome and therapy-based research is combined with extensive biomedical and experimental animal research performed in our laboratory at the nearby Center for Molecular Medicine (CMM).
 Here, several groups are engaged in studies on molecular pathogenesis as well as in the development and validation of new therapies for inflammatory diseases.